 Step 7: Encourage

 And there you are.
-Those are ten of my personal favorite alternative ways to lose weight.
-Try them over the course of the next week and see which ones work for you.
+Those are personal favourite alternative ways to lose weight.
+Try them over the next week and see which ones work for you.